Guideline for Syllabus Development

 Disabilities Act Statement

-Salem State College is committed to providing equal access to the educational experience for all students in compliance with Section 504 of the Rehabilitation Act and the Americans with Disabilities Act, and to providing all reasonable academic accommodations, aids, and adjustments.
+Salem State University is committed to providing equal access to the educational experience for all students in compliance with Section 504 of the Rehabilitation Act and the Americans with Disabilities Act, and to providing all reasonable academic accommodations, aids, and adjustments.
 Any student who has a documented disability requiring an accommodation, aid, or adjustment should speak with the instructor immediately so that appropriate provisions can be made.
-Students with disabilities should provide documentation to and schedule an appointment with the Office for Students with Disabilities, 978.542.6217.
+Students with disabilities should provide documentation to and schedule an appointment with the Disability Services, 978.542.6217.
 All accommodations, aids and adjustments must be consistent with documentation, and must be approved by that office.